suren-atoyan/react-pwa/README.md

 ##### E2E tests

 [Playwright](https://playwright.dev/) is used for e2e tests.
-Check [e2e/](./e2e/) folder to check examples.
+Check [e2e/](./e2e/) folder to see examples.
 You can run e2e tests by running:

 ```bash
 npm run test:e2e # or yarn test:e2e